gardenlinux/gardenlinux/docs/00_introduction/package-pipeline.md

 - We want to be able to reproduce release artifacts (disk images) and patch individual packages as needed
 - We require updated packages (rebuilt from source, with patches applied) to be absolutely binary compatible with existing releases
   - This is a challenge because Garden Linux is based on Debian *Testing* where components such as libc or the go compiler might change in incompatible ways without notice
+- We want the pipeline to work with short-lived (ephemeral) runners, so no long-running "pet" vm is needed for the process
+- We require the APT repos to be consistent.
+For this reason, APT repo distributions (like `1443.8`) must be immutable.
+- We need to keep the required tooling providers low.
+In the past, complex setups lead to integration issues.
+Our new tooling is fully geared towards GitHub, allowing us to make use of the benefits GitHub's tooling provides.

 ## Package pipeline overview